 I believe life, faith, love and so much more all have a semblance of dynamic tension, so I am very skeptical of anyone who appears to have it all together.
 Sure we might all have a day or two where we feel like we nailed this parenting thing, but I have yet to meet anyone who has it all together on a regular basis.
 I know I am a work in progress and God is using my children to teach me great lessons!

 So, I would love to hear how other you find your recharge so you can continue to live and thrive in this moment.
 Let's be real with one another on this journey of motherhood!

 They say that timing is everything.
 Push too early and you 'have to wait even longer'.
 Too late and you 'miss the window'.
 Teaching a new skill is tricky.
 If you allow your child to develop at their own pace you worry that they will never graduate and leave home.
-If you push them you worry about turning them into narcissistic, type A, perfectionist over achievers with a God complex.
+If you push them you worry about turning them into narcissistic, type-A, perfectionist overachievers with a God complex.
 Which one of those is worse I will leave you to decide.
-Oh and who is they?!?
+Oh, and who are they?!?

 This week I was encouraging my daughter to stick her face in the water.
 I had been really frustrated with the regression she had made from the previous summer where she was diving under the water in the kiddie pool to this summer not liking any water on her face.
 We live in Florida and summers here are either inside with AC or by a body of water by necessity.
 So I am sure you can understand my frustration as she fearfully repeated, "I can't."
-I started to insist and suggest things and inside my head I started wondering, "Have I been too soft on her?
-Or should I be harder?
-Don't want her to regress further because I am a harsh parent who demands their kids try to do things.
-But I don't want pansy kids who are afraid of everything either!
+I started to insist and suggest things and inside my head, I started wondering, "Have I been too soft on her?
+Or should I be harder?"
+I didn't want her to regress further because I was being a harsh parent who demands their kids try to do things.
+But I don't want pansy-kids who are afraid of everything either!
 Where is the line of how hard to push?"